yi581/ibnk_document/blog/2025-11-20-test-launch.md

 ## Thank You

-We want to extend our gratitude to everyone who has supported the IBNK Protocol project.
+We want to extend our gratitude to everyone who has supported the iBnk project.
 Your enthusiasm and feedback during the development phase have been instrumental in reaching this milestone.

 We're committed to building a world-class decentralized exchange protocol, and we couldn't do it without our community.
 Let's build the future of decentralized finance together!

-Happy trading, and welcome to IBNK Protocol!
+Happy trading, and welcome to iBnk!

 ---

-**IBNK Protocol Team**
+**iBnk Team**
 November 20, 2025